 - light blue housings and holster caps laced gold

-Sergeants were distinguished by a narrow gold lace on the lapels, cuffs and pockets; a golden aiguillette; a light blue worsted sash about their waist.
+Sergeants were distinguished by a narrow gold lace on the lapels, cuffs and pockets; a golden aiguillette; a yellow and light blue worsted sash about their waist.

 Corporals were distinguished by a narrow gold lace on the cuffs and shoulder strap; yellow silk aiguillette.

 Drummers rode grey horses.
-They wore blue coats lined and turned up with red and laced with the royal lace (yellow with a blue stripe).
+They wore scarlet coats lined and turned up with light blue and laced with the royal lace (yellow with a blue stripe).
 Blue waistcoats and breeches.

 Drummers wore a mitre cap similar to the grenadier mitre cap but with a lower crown and the tassel hanging behind.
 Blue front decorated with the regimental badge (White Horse within the Garter); little frontal red flap with the White Horse and the the motto “Nec aspera terrent”; red backing, blue headband with a drum and the rank of the regiment (III.
 D.) in the middle part behind.